 Fourth resolution 2022: I continue to learn and train -> mission accomplished and still ongoing

-I had set myself a set of learning objectives hoping to achieve them during 2022:
+I set myself a set of learning goals hoping to achieve them during 2022:

-• Continuing to discover and exploit the full potential of my sewing machine -> validated especially for the new sewing machines in the workshop
+- Continue to discover and exploit the full potential of my sewing machine -> validated, especially for the new sewing machines in the workshop

-• Exploiting the potential of my coverstitch machine -> 50% succeeded
+- Make the most of my coverstitch machine's potential -> 50% succeeded

-• Continuing to learn embroidery and clothing customization techniques (flex, ...) -> succeeded and I embroidered quite a bit this year including two sewing projects
+- Continue learning embroidery and clothing customization techniques (heat transfer vinyl, ...) -> succeeded and I embroidered quite a bit this year including two sewing projects

-• Reading technical books -> succeeded and to continue always.
-I received the embroidery encyclopedia by Martine Biessy and I am enjoying it!
+- Read technical books -> succeeded and to continue always.
+I received Martine Biessy's embroidery encyclopedia and I am enjoying it!

 My embroidered fanny pack